Contents

 • The main structure of the tomb that is visible today is a square base and an evolving and protruding cylindrical drum.
 The uppermost region of the Tomb is reconstructed into a palace.

-• About 292 feet wide, the castle has five floors of exhibits, each connected by a spiral ramp.
+• About 292 feet wide, the castle has five floors of exhibits, connected by the spiral ramp.
+Inside the papal residences, you can view beautifully designed frescoes by Renaissance artists.

 Timings